 3.2 Venue.

 (a) Certification by Filer.
-The caption of an initial pleading constitutes certification that venue conforms with this Rule.
+The caption of an initial pleading or notice of removal constitutes certification that venue conforms with this rule.
 If the caption of any initial pleading does not name a division, the clerk will assign venue.